Live-Webcams

 German towns on the other side of the island,

-becoming the island's leading shopping and
+and is becoming the island's leading shopping and

 business center.
 There are many shopping malls,